 - Pass all four sections of the Uniform CPA exam within an 18-month timespan and submit the results to the board

-- Submit the Report of Practical Work Experience (RPE) directly to the board
+- Submit the CPA Experience Form directly to the board

 - You will be required to submit two forms of identification in order to gain entrance to the exam site.
 These must contain the exact same first and last name as the examinee’s NTS